hallambaker/Mathematical-Mesh/Web/Reference/profile.md

 The '/expire' option specifies an expiry time for the request as an integer followed by the letter m, h or d for minutes, hours and days respectively.

+The remaining options allow the authorization(s) of the device to be specified so that the connection can be completed without additional user interaction.

 # account list